 Pollinators/Habitat: Is the host plant for the larval stage of the Silver-Spotted Skipper and a nectar source for the adult.
 Seeds are eaten by upland game birds.

-Flowers: Give rise to conspicuous clusters of reddish brown, hooked spiny fruit pods.
+Flowers: White flowers give rise to conspicuous clusters of reddish brown, hooked spiny fruit pods.

 Leaves: Pinnately compound leaves are thick, smooth and somewhat glossy

 Medicinal Uses: The roots are said to sooth a tooth ache when chewed.
-A tea can be made to relieve coughs and sore throats and had many other medicinal uses!
+A tea can be made to relieve coughs and sore throats and has many other medicinal uses!
 Consume at your own risk.